xfiveco/generator-chisel/docs/content/docs/development/configuration/hooks.md

 order: 1975
 ---

-Please note that while list of available hooks is limited we're open to adding more when necessary.
+Please note that while the list of available hooks is limited we're open to adding more when necessary.

 ## Shared (available in both WordPress and Static projects)